DalSoft/DalSoft.RestClient/README.md

 ## The dynamic return type

-The dynamic return type from a HTTP method is a type deserialized from the content of the resource you have performed the request on.
+The dynamic return type from a HTTP method is a type deserialized from the content of the response to your request to a resource.

 Example usage:
 ```cs